01 of 10

-Once you know the length of the bridge, the valley itself can be constructed, paying special attention to support the bridge adequately and give the tracks leading to it a strong foundation.
+Once you know the length of the bridge, the valley itself can be constructed.
+Special attention should go into supporting the bridge adequately and giving the tracks leading to it a strong foundation.
 With the bridge dimensions predetermined, you can prepare a space that's just the right size.

 05 of 10